Becoming a Real Estate Agent Can Boost Your House Flipping Career

 - Qualify to become an agent in your state

-- Complete your states required Pre-Licensing coursework
+- Complete your states required Pre-Licensing coursework (online courses are usually available)

-- Pass your state’s real estate exam
+- Pass your state’s real estate licensing exam

-- Find a broker to work under
+- Find a real estate Broker to work under

 - Apply for your real estate license